Madigan skips arraignment as lawyers enter plea of not guilty on new AT&T conspiracy charges

 His co-defendant, Michael McClain, also was granted a waiver and had a not guilty plea entered on his behalf by his attorney as well.

 The hearing before U.S. Magistrate Judge Jeffrey Cole lasted less than three minutes, most of which was taken up by attorneys identifying themselves on the line.
-Cole set a status hearing before the trial judge, U.S. District Judge Robert Blakey, for Nov.
-17.
+The next time Madigan’s case is up in court will be Jan.
+9. for a status hearing previously set by the trial judge, U.S. District Judge Robert Blakey.

-Since the U.S. attorney’s office first filed racketeering charges against Madigan eight months ago, the former Democratic powerhouse, who is free on bond, has not uttered a word in court, by telephone or otherwise, and has yet to even step foot in the Dirksen U.S. Courthouse.
+Since the U.S. attorney’s office first filed racketeering charges against Madigan eight months ago, Madigan, who is free on bond, has not uttered a word in court, by telephone or otherwise, and has yet to even step foot in the Dirksen U.S. Courthouse.

 But that could soon change.
 In December, longtime COVID-19 protocols at the building are set to be lifted, and many judges are expected to begin requiring parties — particularly criminal defendants — to appear in person rather than by phone.